IZriouil/valiq_editor_demo/README.md

 ## Features 🚀

 - **Visual Editor**: Customize your menu's look effortlessly with 2 predefined themes.
-- **Theme Customization**: Easily edit colors, fonts to your theme.
+- **Theme Customization**: Easily edit colors, fonts and brightness to your theme.
 - **Preview Mode**: See how your menu and QR Code looks instantly (Mobile/Tablet) .

+## Dependencies 🧩

+This project relies on several key dependencies to power its functionality:

+- **Flutter Bloc**: State Management.
+- **Get It**: Centralize Services Location / Singletons.
+- **Firebase Dependencies**: Core, Auth, Firestore - Not really used in this demo because anonymous auth is forced.
+- Forked/Custom **QR Flutter**: a custom version for the package QR Flutter in order to achieve some stunning QR Codes instead of the basics.
+- **Logger**: To handle info/debug logging operaitons.
+- **Feathers Icons**: Favourite Icon Library.
+- **Google Font**.

 ## Getting Started 🏁